-We know PCS season is in full swing.
-If you are a military spouse one thing is for sure.
+If you are a military spouse, one thing is for sure.
 You will likely be leaving your current job and will be on the hunt for a new position in your new community.
-Personally, I’ve done this many times and let’s be honest, it can be hard.
-Also, it can be a bit bitter tasting to leave an established job and basically start at stage 1 all over again.
+Personally, I’ve done this many times, and let’s be honest, it can be hard.
+It can also be bitter-tasting to leave an established job and basically start at stage 1 all over again.

 How do we assure employment while being an ever-moving military spouse?
 Can we ensure anything completely, no, but can we do things to assist in our employment, yes!
 I think the first and most important way to job search is to create an excellent resume.
 Your resume is basically a short story of your life up until that point.
 It shows your experiences, education, and activities.
 It also shows employers your diversity, can you do many different positions, and do you have the specific skills needed for the position.
 Along with a well written resume, a cover letter is necessary.
 If you want to tell an employer you are very interested in the position, a cover letter is a definite way to show them this.